Daniele-Tentoni/learn-git-cs-teaching-exam/exam/git/calc/README.md

 Look at the history and understand what is changed.

 Repeat those steps until the calc can't execute sum, sub, mul and div operations.
-You have to create a module with a dedicated function for each operation for this execise.
+You have to create a module with a dedicated function for each operation for this exercise.

 Look at the history and understand what is changed.